suoglu/FPAM/README.md

 ## Performance and Resource Utilization

-All values in this section are for Xilinx Artix-7 (_XC7A100TCSG324-1_) FPGA.
+All values in this section are for Xilinx Artix-7 (_XC7A100TCSG324-1_) FPGA. (_Without Rounding_/_With Rounding_)

 ### Single-Precision Adder

-- Utilization after synthesis: 473 LUT as Logic
+- Utilization after synthesis: 473/502 LUT as Logic
-- Maximum clock frequency (for input output registers): 65 MHz
+- Maximum clock frequency (for input output registers): 65/55 MHz

 ### Double-Precision Adder

-- Utilization after synthesis: 985 LUT as Logic
+- Utilization after synthesis: 985/1007 LUT as Logic
-- Maximum clock frequency (for input output registers): 50 MHz
+- Maximum clock frequency (for input output registers): 50/40 MHz

 ## Simulation